-Work satin stitch perpendicular to the pattern lines, filling in the area.
+- Stitching perpendicular to the drawn pattern lines, work satin stitch to fill the area.

 On the curves, you'll find that you won't be able to fill the area with only straight lines going across the ring.
-In these areas, you'll need to stitch a "fan" and fill in with satin stitches that are a little shorter or that overlap and/or hide under previous stitches.
-This is similar to the long & short stitch variation of satin stitch.
+In these areas, stitch a "fan" and fill in with satin stitches that are a little shorter, that overlap, or that hide under previous stitches.
+The result is similar to the long & short stitch variation of satin stitch.

 Stitch the Center

-For the middle of your flower, fill it in with more satin stitch, or try a bunch of french knots for a different texture.
-The knots in the sample are worked looser than usual so they have a slightly loopy look.
+Fill the middle of the flower with more satin stitch, or try a bunch of french knots for a different texture.
+The knots in the sample were made more loosely than usual, so they have a slightly loopy look.

 Add a Leaf

 Draw a simple leaf shape to one side of the flower.
-It should just be a partial leaf as though it is poking out from behind the flower.
-Drawing a line down the center is helpful.
-Once again, use a satin stitch, working from the outside of the leaf to the centerline.
+Make it a partial leaf, as though it is poking out from behind the flower.
+Draw a line down the center of the shape.

 - Stitching from the outside of the leaf to the centerline, work satin stitch along one side of the leaf, then the other.